enkidevs/curriculum/lua/lua-core/intro-to-lua/getting-started-with-lua.md

 **Install Lua**: Before you can start coding in Lua, you need to install it on your computer.
 You can download the Lua interpreter from the official Lua website.

 **Choose a text editor**: To write your Lua code, you need a text editor.
-There are many options to choose from, including Sublime Text, Atom, and Notepad++.
+There are many options to choose from, including Sublime Text, Atom, Notepad++, VSCode and more.
 Choose the one that you're most comfortable with.

 **Learn the basics**: Once you have Lua installed and a text editor set up, it's time to start learning the basics of the language.
-You can start with the official Lua documentation, which includes a tutorial that will walk you through the basics.

 **Practice with examples**: As you learn, try writing some small Lua programs on your own.
-You can find plenty of example code online to get you started.
+You can find plenty of example code throughout this course as well as online.

 **Join the community**: Lua has a friendly and supportive community of users and developers.
 Joining a Lua forum or mailing list can be a great way to get help when you need it and to connect with other Lua programmers.